sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed issue with preview icons not appearing in admin on some hosts
+* Updated readme

 = 1.0.1 =
 * Fixed issue with preview icons not appearing in admin on some hosts
 * Updated readme